30% off sitewide! Sale ends soon. -dsktp

 You don’t need to commit to strenuous gym sessions each day to get these brain benefits.
 Taking a short walk around the block is enough to wake up your brain and help you feel more alert.

 These days, living in a state of chronic stress is all too common.
 Some people even view it as a point of pride.
-Unfortunately, excessive stress can devastate your health and bring about brain fog.
+Unfortunately, excessive stress can devastate your health and bring about brain fog, but this can be alleviated with stress relief supplements.

 If you suspect that chronic stress is what causes brain fog in your daily life, you can mitigate it by adding these simple relaxation techniques to your daily routine: